Yandex Cloud

 • external_address_spec: Specification of the listener for the external load balancer settings:

 • ip_version: External IP address specification.
 Specify the IP address version, ipv4 or ipv6.
-The default value is ipv4.
+The default is ipv4.

 For more information about yandex_lb_network_load_balancer settings, see this Terraform article.